COMMUNITY INVESTMENT PROCESS

 Support organizations that reflect and serve the diversity of our region

-Community Review Teams Lead the Way: Funding decisions are guided by local volunteers, experts, and community members who evaluate applications based on impact, equity, and alignment with community needs.
+Community Panel Reviewers Lead the Way: Funding decisions are guided by local volunteers, experts, and community members who evaluate applications based on impact and alignment with community needs.
+Interested in volunteering?
+Contact Us

 Multi-Year Funding is Awarded: Chosen programs receive three-year investments to ensure stability, long-term planning, and measurable progress.